BrassGoggledCoders/Boilerplate/README.md

 Interested in alpha builds?
 ==========================
 We are currently testing Travis CI.
-Seems to be working :P Just need to figure out git tags…
+Seems to be working :P Just need to figure out git tags…Hmm